bbc/lrud/docs/recipes.md

 ## Recipe 1 - A "keyboard"

-A miniature version of the search keyboard - utilising a grid and some buttons that are wider than others.
+A miniature version of a search keyboard - utilising a grid and some buttons that are wider than others.

 ```js
 navigation.registerNode('keyboard', { orientation: 'vertical', isIndexAlign: true })